videoplaza/videoplaza.github.io/_posts/2015-03-26-deterministic-distribution.markdown

 <img src="/images/deterministic-distribution/ad-serving.png" title="The pink dude is probably you" alt="Ad serving diagram" width="80%">

-A Karbon User, usually a sales person at a cable network or something similar, has sold some ad space to an advertiser.
-She uploads an ad in the Karbon UI, and adds a bunch of rules according to the deal with the advertiser.
-The rules usually contain a date span, in what context the ad is allowed, and how many times the ad should be shown (called Impressions).
-The ad is then saved to an entity store, where other parts of the ad server can access it.
+A Karbon User has typically made a deal with an advertiser to show an ad a certain number of times during a period of time.
+She uploads the ad in the Karbon UI, and adds rules according to the deal with the advertiser.
+The rules usually contain a date span, in what context the ad is allowed, and how many times the ad should be shown (called an impression goal).
+The ad is then saved to a database, where other parts of the ad server can access it.

 At some point a TV viewer watches a show that is supported by ads.
 At every point where there is supposed to be an ad (usually at the start, mid-way and end of the show) the Ad Player makes a request to the Distributor for a list of ads.
 The Distributor figures out which ads to show (this is called a Selection, more on this later), and returns them to the Ad Player.
 As the Ad Player plays the ads, it also records every ad that is shown, every Impression, in the Delivery Metrics store.
 These Impressions are then used to calculate which ads should be shown next.